Person smiling and looking down at their tablet.

 Who needs workers’ comp insurance in Tennessee?

 Each state has different workers’ compensation laws, and in Tennessee, workers’ compensation insurance is mandatory for all employers with five or more employees.
+Additionally, construction and coal mining businesses must have coverage for one or more employees, including owners of construction businesses.

 Similar to several other states, Tennessee applies a complex process for determining whether someone is an employee versus an independent contractor.
 Family members, part-time workers, and corporate officers are included in determining employee count as long as they meet the state’s definition of an employee.